 Once placed in the program, students may continue to volunteer as long as they meet program eligibility requirements.
 Participants in the Volunteer Student Internship Program must end their internship at the time of graduation or withdrawal from enrollment.

 How to Apply

 The Volunteer Student Internship Program is year round.
 Applications for summer internships are due by January 31.
 There are no specific deadlines for fall or spring internships; however, we recommend you apply at least three (3) months prior to your desired internship dates.
-In all instances, we will keep your resume on file for six (6) months.
-If you have not been contacted within that timeframe, we recommend you reapply with your updated cover letter and resume.
+In all instances, we will keep your résumé on file for six (6) months.
+If you have not been contacted within that timeframe, we recommend you reapply with your updated Volunteer Student Internship (VSI) application and résumé.

 To apply for a Volunteer Student Intern appointment within the OSD/WHS or a Defense Agency, all applicants are required to submit:

-E-mail the above documents to firstname.lastname@example.org.
+E-mail the above documents to the recruiting office.
 If possible, please merge all three documents into ONE (1) file when applying.
-You should name your file with your last and first name (i.e. Smith, John.pdf).
+You should name your file with your last and first name (i.e., Smith, John.pdf).

 While e-mail applications are preferred, you may mail all required application documents to:

 It should be noted that, under 5 U.S.C 3111, a student volunteer is not a Federal employee for any purposes other than injury compensation and law related to the Tort Claims Act.
 Student participation in the program is on a voluntary basis, and there is no remuneration or other employee benefits provided by OSD/WHS.
 OSD/WHS does not provide housing assistance or support.
 Volunteer service is not credible for leave or any other employee benefits or monetary compensation.